 Glen R. Smith was appointed to the Farm Credit System Insurance Corporation board of directors and Farm Credit Administration board by President Donald Trump on December 8, 2017.
-Mr. Smith will serve a term that expires May 21, 2022.
+Mr. Smith is serving a term that expired on May 21, 2022.